-GENEVA — The United Nations’ health agency said on Thursday at least 700,000 people a year die from drug-resistant diseases but there are only 50 antibiotics in the medical research community’s pipeline of potential new drugs.
+GENEVA (AN) — The United Nations' health agency said on Thursday at least 700,000 people a year die from drug-resistant diseases but there are only 50 antibiotics in the medical research community's pipeline of potential new drugs.

 A dearth of private investment and innovation are "undermining efforts to combat drug-resistant infections," the World Health Organization warned in a statement.
 The annual deaths from drug-resistant diseases include 230,000 just from multi-drug resistant tuberculosis.

 WHO said the pharmaceutical industry's "weak" pipeline includes 60 products in development: 50 antibiotics and 10 biologics, which comprise a range of products such as vaccines, blood and blood components, allergenics, somatic cells, gene therapy, tissues, and recombinant therapeutic proteins.

 “Never has the threat of antimicrobial resistance been more immediate and the need for solutions more urgent,” said WHO's director-general, Tedros Adhanom Ghebreyesus, a politician and public health expert who has headed Ethiopia's foreign affairs and health ministries.